benharmonic/harmonic-security-deployment/intune/remediations/README.md

 For security reasons, the PowerShell script run by the `SYSTEM` task is locked down by ACLs and cannot be edited or executed by non-administrators.
 Its default location is `C:\ProgramData\Harmonic Security\ConfigureRegistry.ps1`.

 ## How do I configure these scripts?
+> [!WARNING]
-Ensure that you edit lines 44 and 45 of `remediation.ps1` to include the correct API key and customer ID for your Harmonic tenant.
+> Ensure that you edit lines 44 and 45 of `remediation.ps1` to include the correct API key and customer ID for your Harmonic tenant.
 If you do not do this, the script will not work.

 Create a new Remediation Script in Intune.